Commissioner Revenue Assurance: Level 2 (Harare)

 Job Description

-Applications are invited from suitably qualified persons to fill the above post within the ZIMRA - an equal opportunity employer.
+Applications are invited from suitably qualified persons to fill the above post within the Zimbabwe Revenue Authority (ZIMRA) – an equal opportunity employer.

-Provide strategic leadership to the Revenue Assurance Division, with particular attention to strategies for taxation of e-commerce. formulating risk management strategies for the taxation of specialised sectors and international transactions.

 Duties and Responsibilities